White Cloud Mountain minnow: In the aquarium

 During the 1940s and 1950s, White Cloud Mountain minnows acquired the nickname, the "Poor Man's Neon Tetra", because they were much more affordable in price than the colorful and then expensive neon tetras.

 Two variants are commonly available: the "Golden Cloud" and the longer-finned "Meteor Minnow", which can be gold as well.
 The Golden Cloud is a relatively new variety as compared to the Meteor Minnow.
 The Meteor Minnow first made its appearance in the 1950s in Perth, Western Australia, and the Golden Cloud in the 1990s.
-Inbreeding of Golden Clouds have resulted in "Blonde" Clouds, light yellow specimens similar in colour to blonde guppies and "Pink Clouds", flesh colour specimens which lacks further pigmentation still, except for the red on the fins.
+Inbreeding of Golden Clouds have resulted in "Blonde" Clouds, light yellow specimens similar in colour to blonde guppies and "Pink Clouds", pinkish-beige coloured flesh specimens which lacks further pigmentation still, except for the red on the fins.